Hodl10-AG/CBUS-Cardano-Pool-cryptobus.fm/README.md

 This is a Cardano pool from the non-profit cryptobus.fm initiative.
 We are located in Liechtenstein.
 The setup is georedundant and managed by people with 30 years of IT experience.
 You can read more at pool.cryptobus.fm (coming soon)

-### **We are the only known and public Cardano Staking pool in Liechtenstein**
-> 1. Liechtenstein is a small, beautiful country located in the heart of Europe.
-> 2. The people of Liechtenstein are known for their warm hospitality and friendly nature.
-> 3. Liechtenstein has a stable and prosperous economy, with a low unemployment rate and a high standard of living.

 # Ticker: CBUS or [CBUS]

 **Our CBUS Cardano Pool Details:**